urbit/urbit.org-reloaded/content/grants/2023/oauth2-stella-fixa-rfp.md

 OAuth focuses on access delegation, meaning that one can authenticate into a third-party session using a primary identity but without giving one’s password to the third-party service provider.
 “OpenID is a way to use a single set of user credentials to access multiple sites, while OAuth facilitates the authorization of one site to access and use information related to the user's account on another site.”

-OAuth expects a static IP address to broker token issuance and access.
-There will presumably be a little bit of outside-of-Urbit tooling involved.
+By providing Urbit with OAuth support, the ability to use Urbit to log into a variety of Web 2.0 services will be unlocked.

 Some resources that may be helpful in scoping such a project: